Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 If the course or flexible learning programme wanted is not normally covered by the College (see prospectus or www.glasgowkelvin.ac.uk for details) please make enquiries anyway: we may be able to provide support.

-Courses should support employability or have a clear progression route identified and should support the development of core skills (IT, Communications, Numeracy, Working with Others, Problem Solving) as well as having a vocational, personal or social skills development focus.
+Courses should support employability or have a clear progression route identified and should support the development of core skills (Digital Skills, Communications, Numeracy, Working with Others, Problem Solving) as well as having a vocational, personal or social skills development focus.

 Examples of courses provided previously include: